cyyueh/basketball-performance-analysis/README.md

 ## Key Findings

-- **Effective field goal %** consistently had the highest predictive power across most positions
+- **Effective Field Goal %** was the strongest predictor across most positions
-- **Point Guards** benefited from high assists and defensive rebounding in scoring prediction
+- **Point Guards** showed positive scoring impact from assists and defensive rebounds, with assist coefficients highly significant (p < 0.01)
-- **Shooting Guards** had nonlinear relationships with minutes played and scoring
+- **Shooting Guards** displayed nonlinear relationships with minutes played and scoring
-- **Small Forwards** showed strong dependence on free throw accuracy and 3-point shooting
-- **Power Forwards** scored more through free throw attempts and rebounds
-- **Centers** had highest adjusted R² (0.997), scoring influenced by assists and shooting accuracy
-- Final models achieved **adjusted R² values between 0.921 and 0.998**, with low RMSE
+- **Centers** achieved the best overall model performance, with an **adjusted R² of 0.997** and low RMSE

 ---

 ## Future Work

-- Incorporate advanced regularization techniques (e.g., Ridge, Lasso)
-- Introduce player-level time series data to track trends across seasons
-- Add advanced stats (PER, usage rate, offensive rating) for richer models
-- Explore clustering to group players with similar scoring profiles
+- Use more comprehensive basketball metrics such as PER, offensive rating, and usage rate to improve prediction accuracy
+- Track player performance over time to incorporate a temporal component into the model
+- Explore alternative performance outcomes beyond points scored, such as efficiency rating or win shares

 ---

 ## Files

-- `notebooks/`: Contains my portion of the analysis including regression modeling, residual analysis, and cross-validation
+- `notebooks/`: Includes my contribution to the analysis, specifically the regression modeling, variable transformation, residual analysis, and cross-validation for the Point Guard (PG) position
-- `images/`: Visualizations used in this README (e.g., correlation heatmaps, residual plots)
 - `Project_Report.pdf`: Final group report providing full model details and cross-position comparison

----

-## Contribution

-This was a group project completed in DSC423.
-The contents included in this repo reflect **my personal contributions**, which include:

-- Regression modeling for the **Point Guard** and **Small Forward** positions
-- Variable transformation, multicollinearity resolution, and VIF analysis
-- Residual analysis and RMSE-based model evaluation
-- Co-wrote report sections related to feature selection and statistical significance

 ---